-There are three primary forms of ketones in your body, acetone, acetoacetate, and beta-hydroxybutyrate.
+There are three primary forms of ketones in your body:

-The traditional way of measuring the presence of ketones is by using ketone test strips.
-If you are just starting your keto journey, using the strips can be a great motivator.
+The traditional way of measuring their presence is by using ketone test strips.
+If you are just starting your journey, using the strips can be a great motivator.
 The strips change the color from beige (no ketones) to pink (some ketones) or purple (high level of ketones).